-System Controller Suspended Mode (SmartFusion2 and IGLOO2 only) - Enables SmartFusion2 and IGLOO2 designers to suspend operation of the System Controller.
-Enabling this bit instructs the System Controller to place itself in a reset state once the device is powered up.
+System Controller Suspended Mode (SmartFusion2, IGLOO2 only) - Enables designers to suspend operation of the System Controller.
+Enabling this bit instructs the System Controller to place itself in a reset state when the device is powered up.
 This effectively suspends all system services from being performed.
-For a list of system services, refer to the SmartFusion2 or IGLOO2 System Controller user's guide for your device on the Microsemi website.
+For a list of system services, refer to the SmartFusion2 or IGLOO2 System Controller User's Guide for your device on the Microsemi website.